xueyiju/chocopy-wasm-compiler-B/designs/CB-OPT-design-week7-update.md

-# Design of Optimization on Compiler B
+# Design of Optimization on Compiler B Week7 Update

 ## A. Test cases / Scenarios
 > Analyses that extract useful guidance for potential transformations without altering the IR